 - Bergen Open Research Archive (BORA-UiB) – The University of Bergen

 - NHH Brage Open Institutional Repository – Norwegian School of Economics

 - HVL Open – Western Norway University of Applied Sciences

 - NTNU Open - Norwegian University of Science and Technology

 For a full list of Norwegian institutional repositories see the Norwegian website for open access (in Norwegian).
 If you cannot find your repository on the list, contact your library.

 An option can be to make available a version in a subject based repository.
 One example is ArXiv.org.
-In the Open Directory you will find a list of disciplinary repositories.
+In the Open Access Directory you will find a list of disciplinary repositories.